 Woodwinds and Brass

+Brass and Woodwind players audition individually beginning in the early evening on each of the six dates listed.
 Prepare a selection of your choice that will best demonstrate your musical proficiency.
 A prepared solo is desirable but not absolutely necessary.
 If it is a lengthy work, select the section or sections you are most enthusiastic about.
 Please bring a copy of the music with you even though you may have it memorized.
 It is not necessary for solos to be accompanied.
-However, you may bring an accompanist if you desire.
-We do not provide accompanists and most students audition unaccompanied

-Woodwinds and Brass will report for pre-season rehearsals on Monday, August 20, at 10:00 am.
+Woodwinds and Brass will report for pre-season rehearsals on Sunday, August 21

 The audition is designed to evaluate your ability to learn basic equipment work, simple choreography, etc. Equipment will be provided.
-We use sixfoot weighted poles with 54" by 36" silks.
-If you are more comfortable with smaller equipment, you may being a pole along to demonstrate your experience, though you will be asked to use our equipment for the learning session.
+We use six-foot weighted poles with 54" by 36" silks.
+If you are more comfortable with smaller equipment, you may bring a pole along to demonstrate your experience, though you will be asked to use our equipment for the learning session.
 If you have previous guard experience, you may prepare a brief routine that best demonstrates your abilities, but this is NOT required.
-If you are accepted based upon this preliminary evaluation, you’ll be expected to join us for a mini-camp August 3 - 5, and to move to campus in time for our pre-season rehearsal camp, which begins on August 19.
+If you are accepted based upon this preliminary evaluation, you’ll be expected to join us for a mini-camp August 5 - 7, and to move to campus in time for our pre-season rehearsal camp, which begins on Saturday morning, August 19.